needsomeham/School_Projects/README.md

-# school-projects
+# School-Projects

-Welcome to my school work repository!
+Welcome to my school working repository!

 For those of you who may look at my code to help with your assignment, good luck, im not responsable for your grade ;)